Cloze test

-A cloze test (also cloze deletion test or occlusion test) is an exercise, test, or assessment consisting of a portion of language with certain items, words, or signs removed (cloze text), where the participant is asked to replace the missing language item.
+A cloze test (also cloze deletion test or occlusion test) is an exercise, test, or assessment in which a portion of text is masked and the participant is asked to fill in the masked portion of text.
 Cloze tests require the ability to understand the context and vocabulary in order to identify the correct language or part of speech that belongs in the deleted passages.
 This exercise is commonly administered for the assessment of native and second language learning and instruction.

 The word cloze is derived from closure in Gestalt theory.
-The exercise was first described by W. L. Taylor in 1953.
+The exercise was first described by Wilson L. Taylor in 1953.

 Words may be deleted from the text in question either mechanically (every nth word) or selectively, depending on exactly what aspect it is intended to test for.
 The methodology is the subject of extensive academic literature; nonetheless, teachers commonly devise ad hoc tests.

 Examples

 A language teacher may give the following passage to students:

 Students would then be required to fill in the blanks with words that would best complete the passage.
 The context in language and content terms is essential in most, if not all, cloze tests.
 The first blank is preceded by "the"; therefore, a noun, an adjective or an adverb must follow.
-However, a conjunction follows the blank; the sentence would not be grammatically correct if anything other than a noun was in the blank.
+However, a conjunction follows the blank; the sentence would not be grammatically correct if anything other than a noun were in the blank.
 The words "milk and eggs" are important for deciding which noun to put in the blank; "supermarket" is a possible answer; depending on the student, however, the first blank could be store, supermarket, shop, shops, market, or grocer while umbrella, brolly or raincoat could fit the second.
 A possible completed passage would be:

 Besides use for testing linguistic fluency, a cloze test may also be used for testing factual knowledge, for example: is the anaerobic catabolism of glucose.
 Possible answers would then include lactic acid fermentation, anaerobic glycolysis, and anaerobic respiration.